 She did not contest a 100m hurdles race in 2020, but did compete in sprints between 60m and 150m and the indoor 60m hurdles.

 McNeal ranks seventh among Americans in the 100m hurdles since the start of 2019.
-The top three at the Olympic Trials in June go to Tokyo.
+The top three in the Olympic Trials on June 20 go to Tokyo.

 OlympicTalk is on Apple News.
 Favorite us!

-Brianna McNeal, Olympic hurdles champ, provisionally suspended originally appeared on NBCSports.com
+Brianna McNeal, Olympic hurdles champ, can race Trials while appealing ban originally appeared on NBCSports.com